nastazya/Movies-analytics/Blogpost-Story.md

 ![genres%](https://user-images.githubusercontent.com/46948881/57416055-8202cf00-71cc-11e9-8b14-ed65bad93ab6.jpg)
 _Note: This chart adds up to more than 100% as each film could have up to three genres._

-If we look at the revenues and popularity of movies in each genre we see that the results vary slightly.
+If we look at the revenues and popularity of movies in each genre we see that the results vary slightly:
 ![popularity and revenue,%](https://user-images.githubusercontent.com/46948881/57421452-e6785b00-71d9-11e9-97ca-c7094e12b515.jpg)

-Moreover, in order to choose the optimal genre, these indicators are clearly not enough, because they are too general
+Moreover, in order to choose the optimal genre, these indicators are clearly not enough, because they are too general.

 **So how do we make a right choice of genre and the cast in order to have the highest profit, considering that we can estimate our budget?**